tmtsoftware/csw/docs/src/main/commons/logging_aggregator.md

 ## TMT Applications (Scala/Java/Python/C++/C)

-In order to aggregate logs generated from TMT apps, Filebeat will require to watch them.
-The recommended practice is for apps to generate log files at a common place so that Filebeat can watch it.
-The common place to generate log files and watch them is defined by an environment variable `TMT_LOG_HOME`
-For e.g. TMT_LOG_HOME = /<<user-accessible-space>>/tmt/logs.
+In order to aggregate logs generated from TMT apps, the Filebeat application is used to watch them.
+The recommended practice is for apps to generate log files at a common place so that Filebeat can find them.
+This common place is defined by an environment variable `TMT_LOG_HOME` For e.g. TMT_LOG_HOME = /<<user-accessible-space>>/tmt/logs.

 @@@ note

-Make sure that in production TMT_LOG_HOME is not set to /tmp, otherwise on machine reboot all the logs will be lost.
+For convenience during development, you may choose to use /tmp for `TMT_LOG_HOME`.
+However, for production, this variable should be set to something more permanent, since all the files in /tmp will be lost on machine reboot.

 @@@

-The upcoming sections will explain how each TMT app can generate log files at TMT_LOG_HOME and how Filebeat can watch from the same TMT_LOG_HOME:
+The upcoming sections will explain how each TMT app can generate log files at TMT_LOG_HOME and how Filebeat can read them:

 ### Scala/Java

 For Scala/Java applications to dump logs in a file, it is important that developers enable the `FileAppender` in application.conf.
 To know more about how to configure FileAppender please refer the @ref:[logging documentation](../services/logging.md#configuration).
 Once, the FileAppender is enabled, the log files will be generated under `TMT_LOG_HOME`.
-If TMT_LOG_HOME is not set as an environment variable then `BaseLogPathNotDefined` exception will be thrown.
+If `TMT_LOG_HOME` is not set as an environment variable then a `BaseLogPathNotDefined` exception will be thrown.
-For tests, `baseLogPath` from logging configuration can be overridden in application.conf.
+For tests, you can hard code a logging directory without setting the `TMT_LOG_HOME` environment variable by overriding the `baseLogPath` configuration setting  in the logging configuration in your `application.conf` file.

 ### C++

-For C++ developers it is recommended to use the [spdlog](https://github.com/gabime/spdlog) library along with [spdlog-setup](https://github.com/guangie88/spdlog_setup) add-on library for logging in files.
+For C++ developers, it is recommended to use the [spdlog](https://github.com/gabime/spdlog) library along with [spdlog-setup](https://github.com/guangie88/spdlog_setup) add-on library for logging in files.

 The following code snippet will explain how to use `spdlog`: